odkr/lpassh-add/MANUAL.rst

 The LastPass agent
 ------------------

-If you're using the LastPass agent, any programme that runs under your (or the superuser's) user ID can get a copy of your password database by calling ``lpass export`` while you're logged in.
+If you are using the LastPass agent, any programme that runs under your (or the superuser's) user ID can get a copy of your password database by calling ``lpass export`` while you're logged in.